cnizzardini/cakephp-swagger-bake/README.md

 ### Using the `@throws` tag and OpenApiExceptionSchemaInterface

-Implement `SwaggerBake\Lib\OpenApi\Schema\OpenApiExceptionSchemaInterface` on your exception class, then document the exception with a `@throws` tag in your controller action's doc block.
+Implement `SwaggerBake\Lib\OpenApiExceptionSchemaInterface` on your exception class, then document the exception with a `@throws` tag in your controller action's doc block.

 ```php